(Frequently Asked Questions)

 |How many final weight forms need to be submitted to be eligible for grant funds and “Above the line” Challenge?

 Teams must submit a minimum of 20 final weight forms to be eligible for grant funds.
-It’s best to try and get as many participants to complete the Challenge.
+It’s best to try and get many participants to complete the Challenge.
 The top 20 weight loss percentage from each team is used to calculate the results.
-Refer to registration pack for details.
+Refer to the Registration Pack for more information.

 |Who can we nominate for our host organisation?